Buying Put options is how you insure your stock portfolio against a loss. And they are also used to make money when stock's fall in price.

-You feel more in control because you are able to make money on the way down.
+By using this relatively unknown investment tool you feel more in control because you are able to make money on the way down.

-Buying Put options are a way to profit from a downturn in the stock market without shorting the stock.
+Put options are a way to profit from a downturn in the stock market without shorting the stock.
 Short selling is beyond the scope of this lesson however if you understand the concept of shorting stocks it will help you to understand the power of Put options.

 In the previous two lessons we discussed how Put options are used as a hedge (insurance) against a decline in stock price.
 This lesson focuses on yet another use, buying Put options to trade them for a profit.